Liverpool Protestant Party: Formation

 There was disquiet due to the reluctance of the Conservative-controlled Liverpool Corporation to set aside areas of public open space specifically for outdoor meetings.
 George Wise, a prominent local Protestant leader, had been imprisoned for refusing to be bound over to keep the peace following disturbances at meetings held in public squares and gardens.
-On his release from Walton Gaol on 6 June he decided to pursue independent Protestant representation on the City Council.
+On his release from Walton Gaol on 6 June he decided to pursue independent Protestant representation on the city council.

 Support was centred among Wise's adherents, including large numbers of members of the Orange Order and the congregation of the Protestant Reformers Church of which he was the Pastor.
 Traditionally the "Orange vote" would go to the Conservatives but in 1903, the LPP was formed as a distinct party by George Wise.

 1903 to 1919

 Four seats were contested and three won, including Kirkdale.
 Representation was also secured on the West Derby Board of Guardians, which supervised health care and poor relief in the North and East of the city.
-Some rapprochement with the Conservatives took place prior to World War I through co-operation to fight the Irish Home Rule Bill, although the Conservative leader in the city, Alderman Archibald Salvidge, was opposed to independent Protestant representation.
+Some rapprochement with the Conservatives took place before World War I through co-operation to fight the Irish Home Rule Bill, although the Conservative leader in the city, Alderman Archibald Salvidge, was opposed to independent Protestant representation.